uc-cdis/gen3-discovery-ai/README.md

 #### Modifying the Linter configs

-Some linters require per-service/library configuration to properly format/parse.
+Some linters require per-service/library configuration to properly format and parse.

 #### Edit the `~/.gen3/linters/.isort.cfg`